NeuromatchAcademy/course-content/paper.md

 A first step in building an accessible content base was to recruit a pool of lecturers and content creators with an eye towards maximizing diversity in dimensions such as gender, race and career status.
 This helps to reduce intrinsic forms of bias within the lectures and exercises, and also helps to broadcast the accessibility of the discipline to a wider audience.

 The materials (intro, outro and micro-lectures as well as tutorials) went through several instances of quality control, before we used it in our own summer school.
 First, a group of content reviewers provided feedback on the material which was integrated by the primary content creators.
 Second, a group of skilled programmers served as tutorial editors who went through the tutorials to review and edit code and make sure it all adhered to our standards.
 For example, they made sure code was as simple as possible and that all plots used the same look.
 Third, two separate groups of content testers independently went through all the material as if they were students, providing feedback to tutorial writers who integrated this feedback.
 They reported errors and omissions and provided pedagogical advice on confusing or misleading parts to the rest of the team.
 They also made sure the micro-lectures connected with the material in the tutorials.
 For example, we made sure the hands-on tutorials are do-able within the time frame, while providing bonus materials for faster attendees.
 After this step, videos of lectures were finalized.
 Fourth, the tutorial and code editors once again made sure all tutorials worked, used the same style and connected with the rest of the material.
-For future rounds of our summer school, we also had content testers provide structured feedback on the material during the actual summer school, and about ~90% of attendees and TA’s filled in end-of-day surveys during the actual summer school.
-We will use this feedback to further improve the materials.
-The most recent version can be found on GitHub ([*https://github.com/NeuromatchAcademy/)*](https://github.com/NeuromatchAcademy/course-content).
+For future rounds of our summer school, we also had content testers provide structured feedback on the material during the actual summer school, and about ~90% of attendees and TA’s filled in end-of-day surveys during the actual summer school in 2020.
+We have and will use this feedback to further improve the materials and organization of the summer school.
+The most recent version of the materials can be found on GitHub [https://github.com/NeuromatchAcademy/](https://github.com/NeuromatchAcademy/course-content) and in this [Jupyter Book](https://compneuro.neuromatch.io).

 Our quality-control processes ensured that the course content was well received.
 During the summer of 2020, we taught the Neuromatch Academy Computational Neuroscience material to 1757 interactive students in 64 countries with 191 teaching assistants, and in the summer of 2021 we taught 1873 students from 87 countries with 198 teaching assistents guiding a pod, augmented with 28 teaching assistents who specialized in project supervision.
 In 2020 there were also ~6000 registered observer students, and >9000 in 2021.
 In both years, the summer school ran 24/7 across all timezones with no major glitches.
-The percentage of interactive students that completed at least 50% of classes was 86% in 2020 and 53% in 2021.
+The percentage of interactive students that completed at least 50% of classes was 86% in 2020 and 58% in 2021.
 In 2020, of all respondents to the end-of-day survey, 94% would recommend NMA to a friend, and in 2021 we asked "Overall, how was your experience with NMA?" to which 88% of responses was either Very Good or Excellent.

 ## Acknowledgements